 - Genres in focus: Diverse – Non-fiction, Comic, Women-centric

 - Why should you listen to it?
 This literary podcast will instantly rope you in because of how upbeat and refreshing it sounds.
 Each episode, which is usually a conversation between the hosts and a guest, is multi-faceted from the author’s personal life to their inspiration for writing to their unique writing process and so on.
 In no way do the conversations sound like training or hefty advice but more so a peek into a writer’s life to understand how to write better.
 One of my favorite episodes was the one featuring Tahira Kashyap Khurrana for her book The 12 Commandments of Being a Woman because of its candor and the revelations about the writing process, which hinged simply on honesty, more than any formal training.
 Other featured authors include Lisa Ray, Manu Pillai, Avni Doshi.
+After the immense success of Season 1 & 2, this podcast is back with Season 3.

 - Link: https://boundindia.com/podcast/